isomerpages/moh-vaccinegov/pages/faq.md

 						<label for="question-1-15" class="tab-label">I want to get my child/ward (12 to 17 years old) vaccinated.
 What do I need to do?</label>
 						<div class="tab-content">
 							<p>
-He/she may walk in without an appointment to any Vaccination Centre or Joint Testing Vaccination Centre offering the Pfizer-BioNTech/Comirnaty vaccine for his/her vaccination dose.
-All children aged 12 to 17 will also be required to bring a duly completed and signed hard or electronic copy of the parental consent form, which can be downloaded <a href="https://www.go.gov.sg/parcf/">here</a>.<br><br>
 								Individuals aged 12 to 17 years old can walk in to any Joint Testing and Vaccination Centre (JTVC) offering the Pfizer-BioNTech/Comirnaty vaccine to receive their three doses for minimum protection, without the need for prior appointment.
 You will also receive an SMS inviting your child/ward to take their third dose (also known as booster dose) when eligible, at the mobile number that you had registered with for your child/ward’s previous COVID-19 vaccinations.
 If your child/ward is 12 to 17 years old, he/she will require your consent to receive his/her vaccinations.<br><br>
+								You will also receive an SMS about five months after your child/ward has achieved minimum protection, to invite them to receive their additional booster dose to keep up-to-date with their COVID-19 vaccination.
+The updated bivalent Pfizer-BioNTech/Comirnaty vaccine is recommended for this.
+Walk-ins for this age group receiving their additional boosters are currently not allowed, and appointments should be booked beforehand via the personalised booking link provided.<br><br>
-								Individuals must bring along their identification document (e.g. Birth Certificate/Passport/Student Identification Card/Singpass) for verification purposes, as well as a duly completed and signed hard or electronic copy of the parental consent form, which can be downloaded <a href="https://www.go.gov.sg/parcf/">here</a>.<br><br>.
+								Individuals must bring along their identification document (e.g. Birth Certificate/Passport/Student Identification Card/Singpass) for verification purposes, as well as a duly completed and signed hard or electronic copy of the parental consent form, which can be downloaded <a href="https://www.go.gov.sg/parcf/">here</a>.<br><br>
 								You do not need accompany your child/ward if he/she is aged 13 years and above.
 However, if he/she is 12 years old or a student in a Special Education (SPED) school you will need to accompany him/her, as per the arrangements for the previous COVID-19 vaccinations.
 								</p>